 Proctors and anyone who assists with any aspect of test preparation or administration must be informed of the test security laws and rules prohibiting any activities that may threaten the integrity of the test.
-Each proctor who monitors a testing room for any length of time must sign a 2017-2018 Test Administration and Security Agreement and the Security Log for that room.
-These forms are located in Appendix D.
+Each proctor who monitors a testing room for any length of time must sign a 2018-2019 Test Administration and Security Agreement and the Security Log for that room.